-Comprehensive study notes with tutor support provide necessary learning in lieu of face-to-face teaching.
-Some subjects also include an online learning resource.
+Comprehensive workbooks provided in both hard and soft copy format supplemented with additional tutor support provide the necessary learning in lieu of face-to-face teaching.
+Tutors conduct regular fortnightly workshops online which are also recorded for viewing later.

 Learning with experts